compphoto/Intrinsic/README.md

 ![network_pipeline_circles](https://github.com/compphoto/Intrinsic/assets/3434597/11462c08-8eee-43c9-b425-a02b47857881)

-We train our method on multiple rendered dataset.
+We train our method on multiple rendered datasets.
 In order to generate real-world supervision for our method we use multi-illumination data.
-Using our pipeline we estimate albedo for each image in a given multi-illumination scene.
+Using our pipeline we estimate the albedo for each image in a given multi-illumination scene.
 By taking the median across these albedo estimations, small errors are removed resulting in a single accurate albedo.
 We use these 25,000 pseudo-ground-truth pairs as training data and continue training our pipeline.

 ![multi_illum_examples](https://github.com/compphoto/Intrinsic/assets/3434597/05984ff7-f481-4c0c-a156-48eb966a0505)